 A student who receives a grade of D or lower in a nursing course is eligible to repeat that course one time upon recommendation of the course director.
 A student may repeat only two courses.
-Failing two or more nursing courses in a semester or failing one course two times is cause for academic dismissal.
+Failing two or more nursing courses in a semester, failing one course two times, or failing two or more nursing courses in the program is cause for academic dismissal.
 Students having less than a 2.0 overall cumulative in the semester of graduation are ineligible for graduation.

-Progression to the Upper Division-Baccalaureate Program
+Continuation in the Upper Division-Baccalaureate Program

-A student may progress to the upper division courses in the nursing major when the following conditions are met:
+A student may continue progression in the upper division in the nursing major when the following conditions are met:

-1. The grade point average is 2.00 or above cumulative.

-2. All lower division course requirements are complete.

-3. The faculty in NURS 3410 recommend the student for progression to the upper division as indicated by a grade of C or better in the course and a specific narrative statement describing the student's level of performance.

-4. The student has taken and passed the comprehensive test given in NURS 3410.
+- 1. The cumulative grade point average is 2.00 or above. - 2.
+All lower division course requirements are complete. - 3.
+The faculty in NURS 3410 recommend the student for continued progression in the upper division as indicated by a grade of C or better in the course and a specific narrative statement describing the student's level of performance. - 4.
+The student has taken and passed the comprehensive test given in conjunction with NURS 3410.